How Do I Clean These Moccasins?

 How much does it cost for resoling & can I change to a different sole?

-Resoling costs $50 plus the the cost of the sole and shipping both ways.
+Resoling costs $75 plus the the cost of shipping both ways.
 You can choose any sole you want, with one exception.
-If you have a Goop sole and want a different one, it will cost you $150, plus the shipping.
-This is because I have to take them completely apart and make a whole new bottom piece for them before I can attach a different sole to them.
-The same procedure and charges apply to a change from a standard sole to a Goop sole, or if I have to replace the complete bottoms and sole.
+If you have a Goop sole and want a different one, it will cost $175, plus the shipping costs.
+This is because I have to take them completely apart and make a whole new set of bottoms, like the photos below, and new insoles.
+The same procedure and charges apply to a change from a standard sole to a Goop sole, or anytime I have to replace the complete bottoms, soles and insoles.

 How can I get a broken button replaced?